Peggy Sue: Reception

 "Peggy Sue" went to number three on the Billboard Top 100 chart in 1957.

 It is ranked number 194 on Rolling Stone magazine's 2004 list of the "500 Greatest Songs of All Time".
 In 1999, National Public Radio (NPR) included the song on the NPR 100, a list of the "100 Most Important American Musical Works of the 20th Century".
 The song was inducted into the Grammy Hall of Fame in 1999.
 The Rock and Roll Hall of Fame and Museum included the song on its list of the "Songs That Shaped Rock and Roll".

 "Peggy Sue Got Married"

 Holly wrote a sequel, "Peggy Sue Got Married", and recorded a demonstration version in his New York City apartment on December 5, 1958, accompanied only by himself on guitar.
 The tape was discovered after his death and was "enhanced" for commercial release, with the addition of backing vocals and an electric guitar track that drowns out Holly's playing and almost drowns out his voice.
 The rarely heard original version was released on a vinyl collection, The Complete Buddy Holly.
 It was later played over the opening credits of the 1986 Kathleen Turner film Peggy Sue Got Married.

 After Holly's death, the Crickets released their own version as a single in 1960.
 They followed the original arrangements, with David Box, a Holly soundalike, as the lead vocalist.

+"Peggy Sue Got Married" chronicled Peggy Sue Gerron's marriage to Jerry Allison which took place in 1958, the year the song as written; the couple eventually divorced in later years.